Generalization of Ramanujan's formula for sums of half-integer powers of consecutive integers via formal Bernoulli series: Main Result

 \end{itemize} \end{theorem}

-To illustrate how Ramanujan's identities \eqref{ram12}-\eqref{ram72} continue, we list the numerical values of the coefficients $A^k_i$ for $k\in\{9,11,13,15\}$ in the following table:
+To illustrate how Ramanujan's identities \eqref{ram12}-\eqref{ram72} continue, we list the numerical values of the coefficients $A^k_i$ for $k\in\{9,11,13,15\}$ in Table~\ref{tab:Aki}.
 The apparent pattern of zeros among the values of $A^k_i$ is established in Theorem~\ref{th:gf_A_2} in the next section.
-Together with Theorem~\ref{th:gf_A_1} it also provides the generating functions for coefficients $A^k_i$ and polynomials $P_k(n)$.
+Together with Theorem~\ref{th:gf_A_1} it also provides the generating functions for the coefficients $A^k_i$ and polynomials $P_k(n)$.